goondeal/nour/README.md

 # nour

-A mobile application with flutter and firebase for an Egyptian startup supplies dentists with dental kits and appliences.
+A mobile application built with flutter and firebase for an Egyptian startup supplies dentists with dental kits and appliances.

 ## Features